NikoCat233/AU-Verify-Docs/readme.md

         epicgames
         steam
         itchio
-        #deviceid //Guest account, you wont see this from api
-        xbl // Microsoft store version, not sure whether xbox console is using this string
+        deviceid //Guest account, you need to check at your side.
+We no longer provide other flags for guest account except this one. xbl // Microsoft store version, not sure whether xbox console is using this string
         ## this list is incomplete, Niko never see console players' token.
     }
 ```
 These platform strings is directly read from InnerSloth's http api.
 It is 100% accurate, showing the account type of the user and can not be spoofed.
 But we don't completely know how it matches Platforms flag provided in game codes and this list is also missing some of the strings.

+To check Guest account, you need to read TokenPlatform. "deviceid" in it is guest account.